Skip to main content

 2. Selector Behavior

-• CiliumNetworkPolicy's endpointSelector by default only selects Pods in the same namespace.
+• CiliumNetworkPolicy's endpointSelector defaults to selecting only Pods in the same namespace.

-• CiliumClusterwideNetworkPolicy's endpointSelector can select Pods from any namespace in the cluster.
+• CiliumClusterwideNetworkPolicy's endpointSelector can select Pods in any namespace across the cluster.

 3. Cross-Namespace Access Control

-• When controlling cross-namespace access, CiliumNetworkPolicy needs to explicitly specify namespace labels in toEndpoints/fromEndpoints.
+• When CiliumNetworkPolicy controls cross-namespace access, namespace labels must be explicitly specified in toEndpoints/fromEndpoints.

-• CiliumClusterwideNetworkPolicy can directly manage policies across multiple namespaces through namespace labels.
+• CiliumClusterwideNetworkPolicy can directly manage policies across multiple namespaces using namespace labels.

-• CiliumNetworkPolicy can be managed by namespace administrators (users with namespace permissions).
+• CiliumNetworkPolicy can be managed by namespace administrators (users with permissions for that namespace).

-• CiliumClusterwideNetworkPolicy requires cluster administrator permissions, suitable for platform teams.
+• CiliumClusterwideNetworkPolicy requires cluster admin permissions, suitable for platform teams.

-• When the same Pod is selected by both policy types, rules are merged and take effect.
+• When a Pod is selected by both policy types, rules are merged and take effect together.

 • Deny rules (egressDeny/ingressDeny) take precedence over allow rules.

-• Typically, use CiliumClusterwideNetworkPolicy to set security baselines and CiliumNetworkPolicy to add application-specific rules.
+• Typically, CiliumClusterwideNetworkPolicy is used for security baselines, and CiliumNetworkPolicy for application-specific rules.

-• CiliumClusterwideNetworkPolicy supports applying network policies to nodes for node-level firewall configuration.
+• CiliumClusterwideNetworkPolicy supports applying network policies to nodes for node-level firewalls.

-• This type of policy can only be configured by CiliumClusterwideNetworkPolicy; CiliumNetworkPolicy does not support it.
+• This type of policy can only be configured via CiliumClusterwideNetworkPolicy; CiliumNetworkPolicy does not support it.

 Typical Use Cases